 There’s yet another point to consider.
 What if this urn is only a temporary container?
 Some people want their ashes scattered at sea or in some special spot.
 If this urn will only hold their ashes for a few hours or days, there’s no need to invest in something that will last for generations.

 - Rosewood urn: These urns don’t look like your typical option.
 A rosewood urn often looks like a little chest, one that you would put jewelry or special mementos in.
 This is perfect to display on your dresser or another decorative piece of furniture.
 The benefit of a rosewood urn is that it won’t break.
 That’s one less thing to worry about if you have children or pets.
-Due to its utilitarian, yet lovely nature, these urns cost around $100 dollars.
+Due to its utilitarian, yet lovely nature, these urns cost around $100.

-- Engraved urn: These urns cost around $150 dollars on Amazon.
+- Engraved urn: These urns cost around $150 on Amazon.
 That’s the cheapest price point for a customized, engraved urn.
 Specialty shops, either locally or online, often charge much more.
 This allows them to do more detailed work, of course.

 - Artisan urn: These are often the most expensive urns you can buy.
 The amount of time it takes for a craftsman to make something can’t be underestimated.
 Depending on what you want, expect to pay hundreds or even thousands for this urn.
+Foreverence is one example of a company that creates custom, artisan urns to order, in any shape you can imagine.

 - Biodegradable urn: These urns are made out of many different types of material.
 From paper to wood, it’s a big range.
 The price changes, too.
 Some biodegradable urns cost around forty dollars, while others top out at $150.